 This course covers the development of 2D and 3-D graphic communication techniques in developing preliminary and final interior design presentations to convey design concepts and solutions.
 Student will use manual and digital methods to produce construction plans, perspective drawings, axonometric, presentation boards, 3-D models, freehand sketching and rendered drawings using pen and ink, color media.
-COREQUISITES: Courses 607-170 - AutoCAD for Construction Sciences and 614-150 - 3D CAD:Building information Model
+COREQUISITES: 607-170 - AutoCAD for Construction Sciences and 614-150 - 3D CAD:Building information Model

 304-154 Interior Elements of Building Const.
-2.00

-This course will introduce students to basic components of building construction, including structural components and mechanical systems Students will learn basic structural principles applied to the building environment through a review of common building methods including timber frame, masonry, and steel construction for residential and commercial projects as applicable.
+This course will introduce students to basic components of building construction. including structural components and mechanical systems Students will learn basic structural principles applied to the building environment through a review of common building methods including timber frame, masonry, and steel construction for residential and commercial projects as applicable.
 Sustainable design and the health and welfare of occupants will be considered throughout.
-PREREQUISITES: Courses 304-155 - Principles of Interior Design, 304-116 - Kitchen and Bathroom Planning, 304-122 - Textiles, 304-133 -Sustainable Materials and Finishes, 304-153 - Drafting and Rendering Techniques, 607-170 - AutoCAD for Construction Sciences, and 614-150 - 3D CAD:Building information Model with a minimum grade of C or TR COREQUISITES: Course 304-156 -Residential Design Studio students understanding of the impact a child with a disability has on the family system.
-Students will have the opportunity in daily routines and community settings.
+PREREQUISITES: 304-156 - Residential Design Studio with a minimum grade of C